Clikhitha/Semicore-Assessment/README.md

 Displayed the number of free slots on the video in real-time, with visual cues (red for occupied, green for empty).

-✅ Task 2: Real-Time Detection with Webcam (Edge Device Simulation) Adapted the system to work in real-time using a PC webcam, simulating an edge-device environment.
+✅ Task 2: Real-Time Detection with Webcam (Edge Device Simulation)

+**Objective:**
+Implement real-time vehicle detection using webcam input to simulate an edge device (e.g., Raspberry Pi or Jetson Nano).

+**Status:**
+❌ Not implemented yet

+**Next Steps:**
-Loaded a custom-trained YOLOv8 model (yolov8s.pt) to perform live detection of cars.
+- Integrate YOLOv8 model for live webcam input.

-Counted the number of cars detected in the webcam frame and displayed live slot availability.
+- Reuse slot-detection logic from Task 1.

-The solution was made lightweight to run efficiently on a local device without needing cloud support.
+- Optimize processing to run efficiently on low-power hardware.

+📌 This task will enhance the system by making it deployable in live environments.

 ✅ Task 3: Suspicious Human Activity Detection from Video Extended the system to monitor suspicious behavior of humans using a video input (e.g. CCTV feed).